-New Jersey Sex Crime Defense Attorney
+New Jersey Sex Crime Defense Lawyer

 Were you charged with a sex crime in New Jersey?
 If so, contact William Proetta Criminal Law right away.
 Whether your situation involves a misunderstanding, a false accusation, or something more complex, sexual offense accusations must be taken extremely seriously.
 Our legal team has the skills and resources to develop a powerful defense on your behalf.